 In my opinion, Hellboy’s Best Line is, “I’m fireproof, you’re not!”

-Cold: Product Placement featuring certain brands including Baby Ruth, Dunkin Donuts, Coor’s Light, Red Bull.
+Cold: Product Placement featuring certain brands including Baby Ruth, Dunkin Donuts, Coor’s Light & Red Bull.
+I’ll let this con slide, because I couldn’t find any other brand to shove down my throat.

 The Climatic Battle felt short.
-As Rom Burgundy would say, “Boy, that escalated quickly!”
+As Ron Burgundy would say, “Boy, that escalated quickly!”
+It could’ve been a bit longer.

 The Final Verdict: A-